Gesee-y/Outdoors.jl/Readme.md

 Outdoors is designed for that purpose.
 It manage the window of an application.
 It's meant to be an abstraction layer for different API like [SDL2](https://www.libsdl.org) or [GLFW](https://www.glfw.org) while providing an easy way to add new style (API using the Outdoor interface) and then decouple the program from the API.
 It uses the [Notifyers.jl](https://github.com/Gesee-y/Notifyers.jl) package, allowing reactiveness for each API.

+### Why Outdoors ?

+I'm actually working on a full 2D/3D game engine in Julia, Outdoors is actually the manager of the application, decoupling the engine from any windowing API

 ## Installation

 ```julia